Port Augusta: Transport

-Spencer Gulf is a natural barrier to land transport, so Port Augusta has naturally become the "crossroads of Australia".
-It is at the junction of major road and rail links.
+Port Augusta is at the head of Spencer Gulf, a natural barrier to land transport, leading to the city being considered to be the "crossroads of Australia", the junction of major road and rail links.

 Road

 Port Augusta is located at the eastern end of the Eyre Highway to Perth and at the northern end of the Augusta Highway to Adelaide.
 It is situated at the southern end of the Stuart Highway to Darwin.
-Virtually all road traffic across southern Australia passes through Port Augusta and over the Joy Baluch AM Bridge across the top of Spencer Gulf.
+Virtually all road traffic across southern Australia passes through Port Augusta across the top of Spencer Gulf.

+Twice-daily coach services operate between Port Augusta, other country centres and Adelaide.